Upper second class degree or an equivalent standard in other qualifications approved by the University.

 Months of entry

-Core modules: Contemporary Curation: Theories and Histories; Contemporary Curation: Practices, Methods of Cultural Inquiry and Final Project (Curation)
+Core modules: Contemporary Curation: Theories and Histories; Contemporary Curation: Practices, Final Project (Curation).

-Optional modules: Sustainability, Creative Thinking and Problem Solving, Digital Cultures, Entrepreneurship, Experimental Publishing, Exploring the Visual Language of Display, Global Marketing, Visual Culture
+Optional modules: Sustainability, Creative Thinking & Problem Solving, Digital Cultures, Entrepreneurship, Experimental Publishing, Exploring the Visual Language of Display, Global Marketing, Visual Culture.

 Information for international students